DMNerd/Hackintosh-H110M/README.md

 Apple Services ✅

-## Main PC specs
+## ⚙️ Main PC specs

 ![Neofetch](https://i.imgur.com/NRFRISI.png)

-I dualboot MacOS Catalina with Windows 10 (I do usually not use Windows nowadays but for the rare ocasion of playing a game it is usefull)
+I dualboot MacOS Catalina with Windows 10 (I do usually not use Windows nowadays but for the rare occasion of playing a game it is usefull)

 MoBo: [Gigabyte H110m ds2 DDR3](https://www.gigabyte.com/Motherboard/GA-H110M-DS2-DDR3-rev-10#ov)